 - ½ pound asparagus, sliced into ½-inch pieces

-- To make the ravioli dough, pulse the egg yolks, whole eggs, 3 cups flour and salt in a food processor until the dough comes together in a ball.
+- Pulse the egg yolks, whole eggs, 3 cups flour and salt in a food processor until the dough comes together in a ball.
 Add more flour if the dough seems very sticky.
 Transfer the dough to a work surface and knead briefly until the dough is smooth.
 Gather into a disc, wrap in plastic wrap and let it rest for an hour at room temperature.

-- To make the filling, bring a saucepan of water to a boil.
-Shell the favas, then drop them into the water to blanch for 2 minutes; drain.
-When cool enough to handle, make a small tear on the tough outer skins and peel them off.
+- Bing a saucepan of water to a boil.
+Remove the beans from the pods, then drop them into the water to blanch for 2 minutes.
+Drain.
+When they’re cool enough to handle, make a small tear on the tough outer skins and peel them off.
 You should have about 3 cups peeled fava beans.

-- Reserve ½ cup of the fava beans, and put the rest in a food processor along with the ricotta, grated cheese, mint and pepper.
+- Reserve ½ cup of the fava beans, and put the rest in a food processor along with the ricotta, grated cheese, parsley or basil and pepper.
 Puree to a thick, smooth consistency.
 Be sure to taste the mixture for salt as needed.

-- Form the fava filling into small balls about 1-inch in diameter and arrange 1 inch apart in the center of pasta sheet.
+- Scoop the fava filling into small balls about 1-inch in diameter and arrange 1-inch apart in the center of each pasta sheet.
 Make an egg wash with an egg white and a drop of water, and brush over the dough all around the filling.
 Fold dough lengthwise over the filling, pressing gently between each ravioli and pinching to seal along the open edge.

-- Cut the ravioli with a fluted cutter or use a pizza cutter if you don’t have one.
-Transfer the ravioli to a floured tray and refrigerate until ready to cook.
+- Cut the ravioli with a fluted cutter (or use a pizza cutter) Transfer the ravioli to a floured tray and refrigerate until ready to cook, about 4 hours ahead.